riboseinc/digicert/README.md

 Digicert.configure do |config|
   config.api_key = "SECRET_DEV_API_KEY"

-  # Default response type is `object`, but you
-  # can configure it if necessary, and all the
+  # Default response type is `object`, but you can configure it if
-  # further response will be return as config
+  # necessary, and all the further response will be return as config
-  # supported options are `object`, `hash`
+  # supported options are `object` and `hash`.
   #
   # config.response_type = :object
 end